tronprotocol/documentation-en/docs/mechanism&algorithm/shielded-transaction.md

 "t-addr" address uses TRON account model.
 "z-addr" address uses Anonymous account model.

-In TRON network, there are four types of transfer transaction:
+In TronZ network, there are four types of transfer transaction:

 - From "t-addr" to "t-addr":
 All the transaction information of the two addresses can be tracked.